pythops/Kubernetes-the-hard-way-with-Ansible/README.md

 You need also to have at least 4 GB of free memory.
 ## How to use

-Bootstrap the VMs with Vagrant
+Create the VMs with Vagrant
 ```
 $ vagrant up
 ```